sudexp/wordpress-tutorial/README.md

 Download source [static_html](https://drive.google.com/file/d/1CVUeXxZRzvBa6BHFkL-Yl6S8_scpWzyr/view?usp=sharing) project for further work and unzip it.

-This site is like a portfolio of some company that produces certain goods for consumers.
+This site is like a portfolio of some company that produces certain products for customers.
 Our task is to transform this site into a web application that will allow its owners, editors or other authors to manage it and publish content without any programming knowledge.
-For this, we are going to use [WordPress](https://wordpress.org) - open-source software you can use to create a beautiful website, blog, or app.
+For this, we are going to use [WordPress](https://wordpress.org) - open-source software you can use to create website, blog or app.

 Download [WordPress](https://wordpress.org/download/), unzip and rename it, for example, to *wordpress-tutorial* and move it to *Applications/MAMP/htdocs* folder.

-### WordPress adjustment
+### WordPress configuring
-In the main window of MAMP click "Open WebStart Page" and in the opened browser select "MY WEBSITE" tab and click it.
+In the main window of MAMP click "Open WebStart Page" and in the opened browser select *MY WEBSITE* tab and click it.
 The browser will redirect you to [http://localhost:8888](http://localhost:8888) where you can find a list of projects in *Applications/MAMP/htdocs* directory, one of which is *wordpress-tutorial*.
-Click this.
+Click it.
 The browser will download [setup page](http://localhost:8888/wordpress-tutorial/wp-admin/setup-config.php) where you should to perform the following steps required to configure [Wordpress](https://wordpress.org/support/article/how-to-install-wordpress/):

-1. Choose to prefer language and click *Continue*.
+1. Select your preferred language and click *Continue*.
 Then click *Let's go*.
-2. Enter *Database Name*, *User* and *Password* fields taking into account ADMINs created in PHP MY ADMIN earlier and click *Submit*.
+2. Enter *Database Name*, *User* and *Password* fields taking into created in PhpMyAdmin earlier and click *Submit*.
 3. If all the previous steps have been done correctly, the window will appear saying "All right, sparky!
 You’ve made it through this part of the installation.
 WordPress can now communicate with your database.
 If you are ready, time now to…".
 Click *Run the installation*.
-4. Fill in the required fields in the window that appears and click "Install WordPress".
+4. Fill in the required fields in the next window and click *Install WordPress*.
 Note that the *Username* and *Password* fields do not belong to our database, but are created for the customer, who will make changes to the site using Dashboard.
 5. Click *Log In* for the final step.

 ### Theme creating